 - The driver's driving style.

-- If the customer has specified wheels larger than those fitted as standard on the model's basic version, then rolling resistance increases.
+- If the customer chooses wheels other than those fitted as standard on the model's basic version then rolling resistance may increase.

 - High speed results in increased wind resistance.

 - Fuel quality, road and traffic conditions, weather and the condition of the car.